OUR RESEARCH

 Monitoring Bladder Pressures After SCI – the Uromonitor

-Overcoming the Glial Scar – the CSPG Reducing Peptide (CRP)
+understanding the glial scar – the CSPG Reducing Peptide (CRP)

-Dr. Yu Shang Lee and Dr. Ching Li Lin of the Cleveland Clinic has developed a novel peptide (CRP) to degrade the glial scar that forms in the spinal cord after injury.
+A novel peptide (CRP), has been developed to degrade the glial scar that forms in the spinal cord after injury.
 By reducing chondroitin sulfate proteoglycans (CSPGs), a major constituent of the glial scar that inhibits axonal growth and plasticity, functional improvements could be achieved after spinal cord injury (SCI).
-The role of our lab in this collaborative study is to evaluate the therapeutic effects of CRP in a porcine model of SCI, by examining the anatomical and functional effects of long-term intrathecal CRP treatment.
+The role of our lab in this collaborative study is to evaluate the therapeutic effects of CRP in a porcine model of SCI by examining the anatomical and functional effects of long-term intrathecal CRP treatment.
+In collaboration with Dr. Molly Shoichet, we will also assess ChASE37-AR vs. AR-hydrogel for tissue penetration within the healthy spinal cord of a porcine model.

 CASPER